z3y50n/-RTES-Clock_Sampling/README.md

 diagram.py creates a diagram of the intervals between the timestamps and calculates some statistics.

-data1_first_try and data2_first_try contain values for execution for 2hours total time and sampling every 0.1 second.

 #### Usage
 Just enter total time and dt and the program will execute.
 At the end it will ask if the user would like to store the data.